ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/01-hash-functions.md

 3. If the input is a collection of common English words, the beginning letter will be poorly distributed.

-Note that for items 2 and 3 on this list, either high- or low-order bits of the key are poorly distributed.
+Note that for items 2 and 3 on the list above, either high- or low-order bits of the key are poorly distributed.

-When designing hash functions, we are generally faced with one of two
+When designing hash functions, we are generally faced with one of two situations:
-situations:

 1. We know nothing about the distribution of the incoming keys.
 In this case, we wish to select a hash function that evenly distributes the